Tpaga/tpaga-php-demo/README.md

 }
 ```
-You can also use an environment variable called 'TPAGA_API_KEY' by creating an .env file to define it in the root of the project:
+You can also use an environment variable called *TPAGA_API_KEY* by creating an .env file to define it in the root of the project:

 ```
 TPAGA_API_KEY='d13fr8n7vhvkuch3lq2ds5qhjnd2pdd2'